howardginsburg/ImageAIProcessor/Readme.md

     - You must create three containers in the storage account: ex: `images`, `resized`, and `results`.
 1. Azure AI Services Account (Face API)
     - You must submit a [request](https://learn.microsoft.com/azure/ai-services/computer-vision/overview-identity) to enable usage of the full Face API including face similarity and celebrity recognition.
+1. Azure Open AI
+    - You must have an Azure OpenAI account and a GPT-4 Turbo or GPT4o deployment.

 ## Getting Started